kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/13-ReplicaSets.md

 #### Controllers are brain behind kubernetes

 ## What is a Replica and Why do we need a replication controller?
-- The Replication Controller helps us run multiple instances of a single pod in a kubernetes cluster thus providing **`high availablility`**.

   ![rc](../../images/rc.PNG)